adambard/learnxinyminutes-docs/gleam.html.markdown

   use first_dice <- result.try(throw_dice_as_result())
   use second_dice <- result.try(throw_dice_as_result())
   use sum <- result.map(sum_dice_values(first_dice, second_dice))
-  // this is the remaing code in innermost callback function sum
+  // This is the remaining code in innermost callback function sum
 }